AarveeGill/Phantom-Sense/README.md

  <br>

- > *"Built this because I refused to accept that a $200 pro controller*
+ > *"Built this because I refused to accept that a pro controller*
- > *should feel like a $20 gamepad just because it's in another room."*
+ > *should feel like a $20 gamepad just because it's in another room or over network."*

  <br>